 - Culturally and linguistically responsive practices so that educators are promoting equitable practices.

-- Professional development for offering effective and ongoing state wide opportunities to support educators and staff.
+- Professional development and Communities of Practice for offering effective and ongoing state wide opportunities to support educators and staff.

 Promote SEL for and with students: